 Emma Vernon, Development Chair

 Emma is a non-profit administrator with more than 10 years of experience in fundraising and advocacy.
-Until recently, she served in the Development Department at the Dallas Museum of Art, where she played a leadership role during a time of significant organizational transition.
-At the DMA, she held multiple management roles, gaining expertise in membership management, donor relations, database administration, reporting, and management.
+Previously, she served in the Development Department at the Dallas Museum of Art, where she played a leadership role through significant organizational transition.
+At the DMA, she held multiple management roles, gaining expertise in membership management, donor relations, database administration, and marketing.
 She was thrilled to have the opportunity to utilize her dual degrees from the University of Texas at Austin in Government and Art History.

-As of November 2017, Emma has assumed the role of Director of Membership at the Dallas Zoo, an institution she enjoyed visiting as a child.
-An avid reader of National Geographic, she feels honored and inspired to have the opportunity to further the Zoo’s mission of conservation and audience engagement.
+Emma is currently the Director of Membership at the Dallas Zoo, an institution she enjoyed visiting as a child.
+An avid reader of National Geographic, she feels honored and inspired to have the opportunity to further the Zoo’s mission of conservation and engagement.

 Darryl Ratcliff, External Affairs Chair